AgileVentures/av-static-website/source/blog_articles/2017-12-20-av-ecosystem-review-premium-record-update-slog.html.markdown

 => true
 ```

 I do pretty much the same thing for three more members, and reach out to each of them as well.
-One of them is a member who pays their own way for Premium and is sponsored for an upgrade to Mob and to F2F - not sure how we represent that, but the first subscription I update is just their premium account, so leave that as is I guess.
+One of them is a member who pays their own way for Premium and is sponsored for an upgrade to Mob and to F2F - not sure how we represent that, but the first subscription I update is just their Premium account, so leave that as is I guess.

 Blurgh, I am not getting very far each morning - distracted by Slack/Email, early Premium F2F trial sessions eating into my mornings ...